Category: Blog

 CASE UPDATES

-Content Warning: Aboriginal and Torres Strait Islander readers are advised this story contains the image and name of a Gomeroi person who has passed away.
-The National Justice Project will continue to support the family of Gomeroi teenager Mark Anthony
+Content Warning: Aboriginal and Torres Strait Islander readers are advised that this story contains the image and name of a Gomeroi person who has passed away.
+The long-awaited coronial inquest into the death of Gomeroi teenager, Mark Anthony Haines, resumed